 That’s why efficiency plays a big role in customer service principles.

 Fortunately, nowadays we can use solutions much different from what was available thirty, twenty, or even ten years ago.

 Today, you can utilize technology to serve more customers in a shorter time with no quality loss whatsoever.

-A couple of years ago there was no such technology like live chat or Facebook Messanger so all the messaging had to be done via email or text messages.
+A couple of years ago there was no such technology as live chat or Facebook Messenger so all the messaging had to be done via email or text messages.

 All in all, make use of new solutions that allow you to operate in a much more efficient way.

 If you want to find out what solutions to utilize for your own business head to the 6 Types of Customer Service and How To Choose The Best article.
 You’ll find there a full overview of what customer service you should provide and what solutions to use to do that.

 Consistency is one of the customer service principles that will help you not to create a scenario when one of your customers is happy but the next one is so disappointed to never trust your brand again.

 What I’m referring to is consistency.
 The consistency has to be applied across your whole customer service team including every rep and manager.

 That’s because it doesn’t matter if one of your reps provides great customer service and works according to the customer service principles if another one does not.
 Then a part of your customers will be happy and contented while the rest may not give you the next chance.